pqin/ModelViewer/README.md

 # ModelViewer
+Parses Wavefront .OBJ text files of 3D models.
-Display 3D models in OBJ format with SDL2 and OpenGL.
+Renders models with SDL2 and OpenGL.
+Supports materials (.mtl) and textures.